A design ahead of its time.

 In Schindler’s House, it was basically a duplex with a common kitchen designed to be a communal premise.
 The rooms had no purpose- they were just open space.
 The floor-plan had no, dining room, living room, or bedrooms.
 Where did people sleep you ask?
 Residents slept outside in the open air on the roof in “sleeping baskets”.

 The building department refused to issue him a building permit for the house at first because the design was so foreign to them.
-They later relented, but only granted a temporary permit that could be revoked at anytime.
+They later relented, but only granted a temporary permit that could be revoked at any time.
+Pictured above is the tilt up method of homebuilding.
+Precast concrete slabs are being hoisted into place with pullies.
+This method is still used today albeit with much more advanced cranes.
 The house was completed a year later.
 Schindler borrowed a large sum of money from his family to build the house, which was done on a tight budget.
 The investment would pay off because the recognition created from the house in a small influential circle led to more commissions.

 What makes the Schindler house unique was the revolutionary design elements of the house that were a foreshadowing of what was to come in the Post World War II boom and beyond when the modern aesthetic really took root.
 The Schindler house is a very early example of an open floor plan, seamless indoor-outdoor transitions perfect for the Mediterranean Southern California Climate that was accomplished by using sliding panels, and the clean horizontal lines of the buildings elevations (Schindler perhaps assimilated the last on the list from Frank Lloyd Wright who he had worked with prior to building Schindler House).